 Q. When is a law firm not a law firm?
 A. When it is providing little legal advice at all.

-That was the scenario when we collaborated with Everton Football Club to develop and license a legal technology solution to one of its most pressing challenges: player transfers.
+That was the scenario when we collaborated with an English Premier League football club to develop and license a legal technology solution to one of its most pressing challenges: player transfers.

 The football industry is competitive on and off the pitch, and the battle for talent is intense.
 Nowhere is that more evident than during the transfer window when millions are spent on players.